-To be fair, there are definitely more indicators of fat loss than just using your scale weight.
-However, it is a pretty damn good tool when determining a calorie deficit.
-I also have some of my clients take measurements, compare old clothes, and take pictures every 4 weeks to compare.
+To be fair, these are only estimates and there are more indicators of fat loss than just using your scale weight.
+However, research has shown it’s a pretty damn reliable tool when determining a calorie deficit.
+I also have some of my clients take measurements, compare old clothes/belts, and take pictures every 4 weeks to compare.
 If those tools suit your fancy more than the scale, go right ahead.
 Just be objective as possible.

 And that’s it!

 Now you just have to use trial-and-error to see what is going to work for you in the long run.
 But this should at least help you determine a baseline.
 In my opinion, this works much better than a random macro calculator because it’s completely individual to you and your current eating habits.